What is a Black Man Worth?

 Are all black “MEN” perceived as thugs, drug addicts/pushers, or worse?

-These are fallible questions asked down through “our” American history.
+These are fallible questions asked throughout “our” American history.

 Are we perceived to be less than?